Tag: Organic Chemistry

 Should the carbons of alkenes and arenes be marked red or rather blue?
 What does this depend on?

-3. Advanced: Functional group geometry: Can you rationalize all bond angles (e.g., alkynes vs. alkenes) and geometries of functional groups?
+3. Functional group geometry: Can you rationalize all bond angles (e.g., alkynes vs. alkenes) and geometries of functional groups?
 Which parts of them are flat/ in one plane, and which ones are not?

 For example, why are in esters both the C=O and C-O-R bonds in the same plane?
 Why do esters prefer the Z-conformer where both C=O and C-O-R bond are facing the same side?